storyblok/blueprint-core-astro/README.md

 Integrate [Astro](https://astro.build) with [Storyblok](http://www.storyblok.com) as a headless CMS.

-This blueprint is ideal for kickstarting new Storyblok and Next.js projects.
+This blueprint is ideal for kickstarting new Storyblok and Astro projects.
 What's inside:

 - Pre-configured default blocks: `page`, `teaser`, `grid`, and `feature`.
 - Support for the Visual Editor's live preview.